akyriako/otc-docs/doc/source/caf/ready/index.rst

 systematic top-level design framework and unified standards are required.
 Unified planning at the macro level is required to remove obstacles to cloud adoption.
-Based on the industry standards and practices, Open Telekom Cloud has developed a landing zone system architecture.
+Based on the industry standards and practices, here in Open Telekom Cloud we have developed a landing zone system architecture.
 This architecture is intended to make it easier for enterprises to build reliable and systematic capabilities from the perspectives of the people, finances, resources, permissions, and